chloeandisabel/dynomizer/README.md

 Schedules are either `crontab` strings or timestamps.
 All times are treated as UTC.

+# To Do

+- Perhaps add max and min counts to schedules

 # Phoenix

 To start your Phoenix app: